June 23, 2017

 Once you find a routine that works for your skin, stick to it!
 Noticeable changes can and will take months but you have to remain persistent.
 The steps I take in order are as follows:

-- Wash your face every morning and evening with a gentle cleanser like CeraVe Hydrating Cleanser or First Aid Beauty Face Cleanser.
-Don’t skip washing your face, even when you’re drunk and just want to pass out.
+• Cleanse – Wash your face every morning and evening with a gentle cleanser.
+My go-to is La Roche-Posay Cleanser.
+Don’t skip washing your face, even when you’re drunk and just want to pass out. 🙂

-- After cleansing at night, follow up with an alcohol-free toner like Thayers Rose Petal Witch Hazel.
-My personal favorite is Fenty Beauty’s Fat Water which feels and smells heavenly.
+• I don’t typically do this step but after cleansing at night, you can follow up with an alcohol-free toner like Thayers Rose Petal Witch Hazel.
 Toner helps wash away excess dirt, balance the pH of your skin, and minimizes pores.

-- Take extra care of your eyes by applying a rich anti-aging serum and/or cream around the eye area at night.
-I tried at least a dozen and couldn’t find one that didn’t leave my skin flakey until I started using Murad Retinol Youth Renewal Eye Serum.
+• Eye Serum – Take extra care of your eyes by applying a rich anti-aging serum and/or cream around the eye area at night.
+I tried at least a dozen and couldn’t find one that didn’t leave my skin dry and flakey until I started using Murad Retinol Youth Renewal Eye Serum.
 It’s pricey but the smallest drop goes a long way.
 It should go underneath any other products.
 For added moisture in the winter, I like to top it off with Kiehl’s Avocado Eye Treatment.
-The avocado treatment can be used in the morning too if you want a refresher!
+The avocado treatment can be used in the morning too as a brightener.
 It’s one of my favorite products.
-For a simpler more affordable alternative to both products, you can start by trying CeraVe Eye Repair Cream.

 Weekly Care